Special Opportunities – Arts Forward

 • Registration fees for the conference.

-• Travel for the organization representatives registered for the conference and listed in the application and individual applicants only (although attendees are encouraged to carpool).
-All travel expenses must be approved beforehand and will require proof of receipt upon request for funds.
-Eligible travel fees include:
+• Travel for registered representatives listed in the application (attendees are encouraged to carpool).
+All travel expenses must be approved beforehand and will require proof of receipt.
+Eligible travel expenses include:

-• Mileage reimbursement at $.70/mile and subject to change per State regulations.
-(Grantee must upload proof of Point-to-Point miles from departure location to destination to calculate mileage reimbursement.)
+• Mileage reimbursement at $0.70/mile, subject to change per State regulations.
+(Grantee must upload proof of Point-to-Point miles from departure location to destination.)

 • Parking fees